Techcraft7/7SharpBetaBuilds/README.md

-# 7SharpBetaBuilds
+# 7SharpBetaBuilds 1.7

-Beta builds of 7sharp
+Beta builds of 7sharp for 1.7

-view the braches for the beta versions!